727800350/note/cs/python.md

  [ 0., 1., 2.]]
 ```

-- ndarray.ndim
-number of dimensions
+- ndarray.ndim: number of dimensions
-- ndarray.shape
-the dimensions of the array, a tuple of integers
+- ndarray.shape： the dimensions of the array, a tuple of integers
-- ndarray.size
-the total number of elements of the array.
+- ndarray.size: the total number of elements of the array.
 This is equal to the product of the elements of shape.
-- ndarray.dtype
-an object describing the type of the elements in the array.
-One can create or specify dtype using standard Python types.
-Additionally NumPy provides types of its own. numpy.int32, numpy.int16, and numpy.float64 are some examples.
+- ndarray.dtype: an object describing the type of the elements in the array. numpy.int32, numpy.int16 and numpy.float64 are some examples.
-- ndarray.itemsize
-the size in bytes of each element of the array.
-For example, an array of elements of type float64 has itemsize 8 (=64/8), while one of type complex32 has itemsize 4 (=32/8).
-It is equivalent to ndarray.dtype.itemsize.
+- ndarray.itemsize: the size in bytes of each element of the array, equivalent to ndarray.dtype.itemsize.
-- ndarray.data
-the buffer containing the actual elements of the array.
-Normally, we will not need to use this attribute because we will access the elements in an array using indexing facilities.
+- ndarray.data: the buffer containing the actual elements of the array.

 [Array Creation demo](../demo/python/numpy_array_create.py)